Pnwcomputers/The-Computer-Handbook/Part I - Computer Fundamentals/Chapter 2 - Operating Systems Basics/Chapter2-Operating_Systems_Basics.md

+---
-## Chapter 2: Operating Systems Basics
+# Chapter 2: Operating Systems Basics

-**Your Digital Foundation: Why Understanding Windows Matters**
+## Your Digital Foundation: Why Understanding Windows Matters
+---

 > "I don't understand computers, I just want them to work!" - What 80% of our clients say on their first visit.

-After 20+ years of helping people with their computers, I've learned that the users who understand their operating system have fewer problems, recover faster from issues, and rarely need emergency computer repair.
-This chapter will give you that foundation.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Your Digital Foundation (Windows and Operating Systems)**.

 ### What You'll Learn in This Chapter: